 Palm Beach offers numerous treatment options for those who need therapy for a substance use disorder.
 Substance abuse facilities can be found all around Palm Beach County.
+To better serve the South Florida community, The Recovery Village Miami at Baptist Health is conveniently located in South Miami with inpatient and outpatient drug and alcohol programs to help clients recover from substance use disorder.

 In addition, the Palm Beach County Intergroup of Alcoholics Anonymous has meetings every day of the week in a variety of formats.
 Services are available throughout Palm Beach County.
 The Palm Coast area features 128 Narcotics Anonymous Meetings that cover the Belle Glade, Boynton Beach, Juno Beach, Jupiter, Lake Worth, Loxahatchee, North Palm Beach, Wellington and the West Palm Beach areas.